 - Acted for two separate Japanese Banks in relation to the provision of two separate sets of facilities, involving term loan facilities and revolving credit facilities of up to an aggregate of USD300 million each, with two related borrowers in the maritime industry, secured by a guarantee of the holding company.
 Our work included liaising with a Hong Kong counsel in relation to one of the borrowers incorporated in Hong Kong.

-- Acted for the Original Mandated Lead Arrangers with respect to the securities for the facilities amounting to S$4.2 billion to Resorts World at Sentosa Pte.
+- Acted for the original mandated lead arrangers with respect to the securities for the facilities amounting to SGD4.2 billion to Resorts World at Sentosa Pte.
 Ltd. for the development of Singapore’s second Integrated Resort.

-- Acted for a Singapore Bank in relation to the provision of a term loan facility of up to SGD 175 million to a real estate investment trust for the financing of a commercial property in downtown Singapore.
+- Acted for a local Bank in relation to the provision of a term loan facility of up to SGD 175 million to a REIT for the financing of a commercial property in downtown Singapore.
 The term loan facility is secured by a mortgage over the commercial property and other related assets.
-Our work included structuring the transaction to facilitate the early drawdown of the facilities as requested by the real estate investment trust.
+Our work included structuring the transaction to facilitate the early drawdown of the facilities as requested by the REIT.

-- Acted for a US incorporated hard disk manufacturer, with subsidiaries incorporated in Singapore in relation to the provision of first-lien securities over assets in Singapore pursuant to (i) a credit agreement for facilities of up to US$350 million with a group of international banks and (ii) an intercreditor agreement, such securities to be higher in priority to the existing second-lien securities over the same assets provided to secure existing notes issued by one of the security providers.
+- Acted for a US incorporated hard disk manufacturer, with Singapore-incorporated subsidiaries in relation to the provision of first-lien securities over assets in Singapore pursuant to (i) a credit agreement for facilities of up to USD350 million with a group of international banks and (ii) an intercreditor agreement, such securities to be higher in priority to the existing second-lien securities over the same assets provided to secure existing notes issued by one of the security providers.

-- Acted for a French Bank in the provision of a term loan facility in Euro to a real estate investment trust for the financing of a service residence in Singapore.
+- Acted for a French bank in the provision of a term loan facility in Euro to a REIT for the financing of a service residence in Singapore.
 The term loan facility is secured by a mortgage over the service residence and other related assets.

-- Acted for the manager and the trustee of a real estate investment trust in relation to the refinancing of existing borrowings of the real estate investment trust secured by a mortgage over a service apartment and securities over other related assets.
+- Acted for the manager and the trustee of a REIT in relation to the refinancing of existing borrowings of the REIT secured by a mortgage over a service apartment and securities over other related assets.

-- Acted for the manager and the trustee of a real estate investment trust in relation to the provision by a Singapore Bank of a multicurrency revolving credit facility, secured by a share charge over two Singapore companies holding Indonesian properties indirectly.
+- Acted for the manager and the trustee of a REIT in relation to the provision by a local bank of a multicurrency revolving credit facility, secured by a share charge over two Singapore companies holding Indonesian properties indirectly.

-- Acted for a Malaysian Bank in relation to the securities provided by a security provider, being the holding company of a group of companies based in various Southeast Asia countries, with the borrower being part of the group.
-Our work included liaising with a Malaysian counsel in extensively advising the Bank on the form of securities to be provided, drafting the necessary security documents and advising the Bank in relation to the security taken over the shares of a joint venture company incorporated in Singapore.
+- Acted for a Malaysian Bank in relation to the securities provided by a security provider, being the holding company of a group of companies based in various Southeast Asian countries, with the borrower being part of the group.
+Our work included liaising with a Malaysian counsel in extensively advising the Bank on the form of securities to be provided, drafting the necessary security documents and advising the Bank in relation to the security taken over the shares of a Singapore-incorporated joint venture company.

 - Acted for an English bank in a structured finance transaction which involved a Luxembourg borrower and a forward purchase agreement.
 The facility is a revolving credit facility of up to GBP135 million.
 Our work included structuring and coordinating with foreign counsels from the respective jurisdictions.

 - Acted for Singapore Press Holdings Limited (“SPH”), a listed company on the Singapore stock exchange and its subsidiary, The Seletar Mall Pte.
-Ltd (“Seletar Mall”), in 3 separate financing transactions, which were all completed simultaneously, all relating to Seletar Mall’s acquisition of a site at the junction of Sengkang West Avenue and Fernvale Road, Singapore and its development of a retail mall on the said site, as follows:
+Ltd. (“Seletar Mall”), in 3 separate financing transactions, which were all completed simultaneously and all relating to Seletar Mall’s acquisition of a site at the junction of Sengkang West Avenue and Fernvale Road, Singapore and its development of a retail mall on the said site, as follows:

-- Acted for SPH in its borrowings from DBS Bank Ltd. of an unsecured facility of SGD230 million, which proceeds of such facility were used to on-lend to Seletar Mall for part financing of such acquisition of the said site (“Intercompany Loan”);
+(1) Acted for SPH in its borrowing from DBS Bank Ltd. of an unsecured facility of SGD230 million, which proceeds were used to on-lend to Seletar Mall for part financing of such acquisition (“Intercompany Loan”);

-- Acted for Seletar Mall in its borrowings from Oversea-Chinese Banking Corporation Limited for a facility of SGD138 million (“Seletar Mall Borrowings”), secured by various first ranking securities (including a first-ranking mortgage over the property) (which rank ahead of the Second-ranking Securities in favour of SPH) (“First-ranking Securities”).
+(3) Acted for Seletar Mall in its borrowing from Oversea-Chinese Banking Corporation Limited of a facility of SGD138 million (“Seletar Mall Borrowings”), secured by various first ranking securities (including a first-ranking mortgage over the property) (which rank ahead of the Second-ranking Securities in favour of SPH) (“First-ranking Securities”).

 - Acted for a set of banks in separate transactions in connection with the borrowings by a REIT of facilities in aggregate of up to SGD 350 million for its working capital purposes and, to fund its acquisition of an investment vehicle, which owns a commercial building in the central business district of Singapore.